Abha-1281/WeatherAppNodejs/README.md

 * You need to have an API Key.
 Head on over to OpenWeatherMap website to get an API key.

 ## Getting started on local
-* Clone the repository
+* Clone the repository.
-* `npm install` to install all required dependencies
+* `npm install` to install all required dependencies.

 ## Set your API Key (Required)

-Set your API key inside app.js file
+Set your API key inside app.js file.

 ```
 app.post("/", function(req,res){